moves-rwth/attestor-examples/bimap/README.md

 Attestor Examples: Bidirectional Map
 ====================================

-This collection of examples covers bidirectional maps that are implemented using two doubly-linked lists of equal length.
+This is a small collection of attestor examples using bidriectional maps that are implemented as two doubly-linked lists of equal length.

+## Running examples

+You can run all examples once using a prepared shell script as follows:

+    $ ./run.sh

-To run the examples execute the following maven statement within this directory:
+Alternatively, exexute the following maven statement within this directory:

     $ mvn clean install exec:exec@run.

-Alternatively, there are two prepared shellscripts to build and execute all benchmarks.
-For testing purposes, all benchmarks can be run once by executing
+## Measuring performance

+The full benchmark suite runs each example multiple times.
+It can be started using the following script:

     $ ./benchmarks.sh

-To obtain realisitic measurements, the full benchmark suite can be started by running

-    $ ./full-benchmarks.sh
-    (or)
+Alternatively, you can use the following maven statement:

     $ mvn clean install exec:exec@benchmark